 Obstructive Sleep Apnea in Sunrise – If a person’s airway is blocked during their sleep, periodic pauses in breathing can occur.
 This is commonly known as Obstructive Sleep Apnea (OSA).
 According to Mayo Clinic, obstructive sleep apnea occurs when muscles in the throat relax, narrowing or closing the airway resulting in disruptive snoring followed by silence.
 While more commonly found in men, symptoms normally associated with sleep apnea include:

-Dr. Maria Yazji Orthodontics, serving patients in Sunrise and surrounding West Broward communities, provides approved treatments according to the American Academy of Sleep Medicine that is highly effective.
+Dr. Maria Yazji Orthodontics, serving patients in Sunrise and surrounding West Broward communities, provides approved treatments according to the American Academy of Sleep Medicine that are highly effective.
 Depending on the severity of a patient’s OSA, the standard first line of treatment for obstructive sleep apnea is the use of an oral appliance.
-These oral appliances are generally referred to as a CPAP (continuous positive air pressure) machine.
+These oral appliances are generally referred to as CPAP (continuous positive air pressure) machines.
 The CPAP works by opening your airway using forced air.
-With many patients have difficulty with CPAP treatment, whether it be because they find the mask bulky or highly uncomfortable, Dr. Maria Yazji Orthodontics offers an alternative using oral appliance therapy!
+With many patients having difficulty with CPAP treatment, whether it be because they find the mask bulky or highly uncomfortable, Dr. Maria Yazji Orthodontics offers an alternative using oral appliance therapy!
 Obstructive Sleep Apnea in Sunrise.

 Patients from Sunrise love Dr. Yazji!
 Dr. Maria Yazji Orthodontics fully customizes oral appliances that will hold the lower jaw forward just enough to keep the airway open and prevent the tongue and muscles in the upper airway from collapsing and blocking the airway.
 The American Academy of Sleep Medicine (AASM) has approved oral appliance therapy (OAT) as a first line of treatment for patients diagnosed with mild to moderate OSA – available at Sunrise’s leading orthodontist, Dr. Maria Yazji Orthodontics.
 The AASM also recommends oral appliances for patients with severe OSA, who are unable to tolerate or cannot wear CPAP devices.